marcopaglio/BookingApp/README.md

 #### Linux (Ubuntu)

 On Ubuntu Software application is stored Eclipse.
 So just find it on the store and install clicking the right botton.
 Then you can open the application.

+## Import the repository

+1) Open eclipse
+2) Import from Git
+3) Find the repository (marcopaglio/BookingApp)
+4) If some errors (about dependencies) appears, just Refresh modules, and they go away.
+5) Download database docker images before building, otherwise build fails due to timeout.